mcmire/message_div_helpers/README.md

 Nothing special here, just the ordinary:

-    script/plugin install git://github.com/mcmire/message_div_helpers
+    script/plugin install git://github.com/mcmire/message_div_helpers.git

 Be aware that when you install the plugin, three images will be installed to `public/images/message_div_helpers`.
 These are just icons for each of the message types, taken from the fabulous "silk" icon set at [famfamfam.com](http://famfamfam.com/lab/icons/silk/).
+Also, a stylesheet is installed to `public/stylesheet/message_div_helpers.css`.
+These add styling to the error divs themselves.

 ## Support